ScratchAddons/website-v2/content/blog/v1-30-is-here.md

 - Centers of other objects
 - Corners of other objects

-What’s more, all of the above is togglable from within the editor itself, making it easy to get the exact behavior you need in each situation.
+What’s more, all of the above is toggleable from within the editor itself, making it easy to get the exact behavior you need in each situation.

 ## Collapsing sprite properties
 Users on small screens rejoice: you're about to get double the sprite grid space!